 Best known for the man-made Panama Canal, a trip to Panama will bring you to a mixture of old age charm and new age modernity.
 There is much more to see and do in this paradise.
-As the last country in Central America, Panama has a lot to live ...
+As the last country in Central America, Panama has a lot to live up to but they more than deliver ...
+Read More

 Who hasn't dreamt of snorkelling, sun-baking and cocktail-sipping in the Caribbean?
 Enjoy plenty of time to do just this in Puerto Viejo de Talamanca, as well as seeing sloths, racoons and monkeys in nearby Cahulta National Park.